Holy Ghost Orthodox Church

 Laity Liturgy Functions

-APRIL 7 C. Schulte M. Soroka I. Yakich / N. Wiglesworth
+MARCH 2 M. Soroka M. Soroka I. Yakich / P. Wiglesworth

 ^ Please notify Fr.
 Bill in advance if you are unable to perform your liturgical function so that a substitute can be found in an orderly manner.
 Please mark your calendar since we do not send individual reminders.